PatilBharathi/Areofit/README.md

-# Areofit
+# Fitiness Data
  Identify the characteristics of the target audience for each type of treadmill

 Business Problem -

-The market research team at AeroFit wants to identify the characteristics of the target audience for each type of treadmill offered by the company, to provide a better recommendation of the treadmills to the new customers.
+The market research team at Fitness Data company wants to identify the characteristics of the target audience for each type of treadmill offered by the company, to provide a better recommendation of the treadmills to the new customers.
 The team decides to investigate whether there are differences across the product with respect to customer characteristics.

 Observations